HCMUT-HuyVu/Lark-Anycross-LowCodePlatform/README.md

-Lark and Anycross Integration Guide for Recruitment Automation
+- Lark and Anycross Integration Guide for Recruitment Automation
+- This document includes a RAR file containing the Anycross flow and instructions for end-user on Lark Base.